Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/event-streaming-integration-guide.md

     - **WWW-Authenticate:** The server may send this as an initial response if it needs some form of authentication before responding with the actual requested resource.
 Often following this header is the response code 401, which means “unauthorized”.
     - **Accept-Charset:** This header is set with the request and tells the server which character sets (for example, UTF-8, ISO-8859-1, Windows-1251, etc.) are acceptable by the client.
     - **Cache-Control:** The cache policy defined by the server for this response, the client stores a cached response and reuses it until the time defined by the Cache-Control header.
-- **Header Display Name & Header Value:** This is fully customizable, so use something descriptive.
+- **Header Key & Header Value:** This is fully customizable, so use something descriptive.
 For example, "API Key".
 This isn't included in the payload.

 ### Example payload structure